thinq4yourself/betterup-test/documentation/Storybook.md

 # Storybook
-We incorporate [react-storybook](https://github.com/storybooks/react-storybook) for the development process.
+[react-storybook](https://github.com/storybooks/react-storybook) is used for the development process.
 It helps improve productivity and developer experience.
 Most of the time we just use the `storybook` instead of the real webapp while creating components.

 During the creation of a new component, we'll want to test it in a browser.
 Usually, we'll render it in a top level component with every possible state so we can check if it's working properly:
 ```jsx